shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 Ersatzica found it easy to forget about the impending cat invasion while working on her brother’s utility belt.
 The slender, black-and-white teenage wolf girl inspected her patient on the worktable: a leather belt that had been cut through by a thousand tiny scratches.
 Attached to it were several items: a bag of rocks, a sheathed knife, a water bladder, and a wooden slingshot.

 Her workshop was a comfortable, organized chaos of projects, tools, and materials.
-The counters that lined the walls were full of past projects, full barrels sat in a corner, and cupboards on the wall were bursting with materials.
+Counters lined the walls full of past projects, barrels sat in a corner full of future projects, and cupboards on the wall were bursting with materials for current projects.
 The entire space was full, and yet she always had room for one more project.

-[describe her screwdriver: flatblade, shaft has knife and saw, handle has file on one side, can be used as a chisel]
+Her main tool was her trusty screwdriver.
+It was a flatblade with a metal shaft that extended all the way through the handle, allowing it to be used as a chisel.
+The shaft was also flat and had two sides: a toothed saw side for cutting wood, and a flat sharp knife side for cutting leather.
+Finally, there was an iron file on the handle for removing burrs.

 She opened a cupboard and pulled out a dried skin, careful not to let anything fall out.
 With her trusty screwdriver, she sliced the leather, cutting off a thin strip.
 She sprawled the belt flat across her worktable and laid the strip on top of it.
 She sewed it together over the course of half an hour.
 Wiping the sweat off her brow, she admired her handiwork.

 Her brother wasn’t here to test it out, so she herself tried it on.
 She dug her paw hands into the bag of rocks and easily pulled one out.
 Check.
 She unsheathed and sheathed the knife.
 Check.
 She took out the bladder, pretended to drink from it, and put it back.
 Check.
 She unholstered the slingshot and tried to re-holster it, but a wooden spike on the slingshot scraped across the belt.
 Uncheck.

 She placed the culprit on the worktable, eyeing the spike.
-“I want to remove this spike, but he told me not to.”
+“I want to remove your spike, but he told me not to.”
 She looked to the slingshot for validation, but it offered no response.
-“But if I don’t, he’ll wear a cut into his belt again.”
+“But if I don’t, you’ll wear a cut into his belt again.”

+She tapped on the table with her screwdriver.

 She held down the slingshot and held up the file part of her screwdriver.
 “This will only hurt for a moment.”

 She filed down the spike to a round bump.

 “There!
 All done.”

-When she holstered the slingshot, it didn’t scrape the new patch of belt.
-Check.
+She holstered the slingshot, and it didn’t scrape the new patch of belt.
+Check!

 *KNOCK KNOCK*